CKGO: CKLG

 On February 3, 1955, CKLG, owned by Lions Gate Broadcasting Ltd., began transmitting at 1070 kHz on the AM band with a 1,000-watt transmitter.
 Originally, studios and transmitter were both located in North Vancouver.
-The radio station was controlled by the Gordon Gibson family, who were involved in the logging business.
-(Gordon Gibson, Sr, was known as "The Bull of the Woods.")
+The radio station was controlled by the Gordon Gibson Sr. and his family, who were involved in the logging business.
+(Gordon Gibson, Sr, was known as "The Bull of the Woods").

 In 1958, the station changed frequencies from 1070 kHz to 730 kHz and increased power to 10,000 watts.
 The transmitter site was moved from North Vancouver to Delta.
-The station was sold to Moffat Broadcasting Ltd. in 1961, and in 1964 launched an FM sister station, the original CKLG-FM (now CFOX-FM), at 99.3 MHz.
+The station was sold to Moffat Broadcasting Ltd. in 1961, and in 1964, launched an FM sister station, the original CKLG-FM (now CFOX-FM), at 99.3 MHz.
 Throughout the 1960s, 1970s, and 1980s, CKLG (also known as LG73) played a variety of contemporary music, at times ranking as one of the most popular radio stations in the Vancouver radio market.
 In 1975, the station once again increased power, raising it to the current 50,000 watts.
+In 1984, CKLG began broadcasting in AM stereo using the Kahn-Hazeltine C-QUAM system.
+Later it switched to the Motorola system.

 The station's popularity declined in the early 1990s, as listeners switched to FM radio for music listening.
-In 1992, the Corus Radio Company (now Corus Entertainment) purchased Moffat's Vancouver radio properties.
-Corus tried a brief and unsuccessful attempt at a talk format from September 1993 to February 1994.
-The station returned to a hit music format, which lasted for the next seven years, despite new competition from station CKZZ-FM.
-CKZZ originally began as a rhythmic contemporary station in 1991 before moving towards a more mainstream Top 40/CHR format in 1996.
+In 1992, Shaw Radio (now Corus Entertainment) purchased Moffat's Vancouver radio properties.
+Shaw tried a brief and unsuccessful attempt at a talk radio format from September 1993 until February 23, 1994.
+The station flipped to a hot adult contemporary format, which lasted for the next seven years, despite new competition from station CKZZ-FM.
+CKZZ originally began as a rhythmic contemporary station in 1991 before moving towards a more mainstream contemporary hit radio format in 1996.

 All-News CJNW

-On February 1, 2001, at Midnight, after playing "I Will Remember You" by Sarah McLachlan, Corus changed the station's call letters to CJNW.
-(The CKLG call sign was later transferred to Rogers Communications' CKLG-FM).
-CJNW adopted an all-news format referred to on-air as "NW2, all news radio, powered by CKNW".

-Management wanted to leverage the Vancouver market dominance of co-owned talk station 980 CKNW, in light of the success of Rogers' all-news station CKWX News 1130.
-CJNW's all-news format lasted for approximately 14 months, and was abandoned in light of lower than expected ratings.
+On February 1, 2001, CJNW flipped to all-news radio, and the station stopped broadcasting in AM stereo.
+Carrying the new call letters CJNW and the on-air branding "NW2", Corus marketed the station as a brand extension of its new sister station, news/talk CKNW (which Corus had acquired from Western International Communications in 2000).
+However, the new format was unsuccessful in the ratings, and abandoned after approximately 14 months.